turbot/guardrails-samples/policy_packs/aws/backup/enforce_ebs_volume_backups/README.md

   value    = "[]"
 }
 ```

-Apply the changes:
+Then apply the changes:

 ```sh
 terraform plan
 terraform apply
 ````

 Verify that all the `Backup > Stack` controls have gone into an `ok` state.
 If they go into `error`, the `Backup > Stack` control logs should give a good indication of what's wrong.

 ### Delete Backup IAM Role

-Set the `AWS > IAM > Stack > Source` policy to the below Terraform:  This will remove the Backup IAM role.
+Edit the `AWS > IAM > Stack > Source` policy to the following:

 ```hcl
 # AWS > IAM > Stack > Source
 resource "turbot_policy_setting" "aws_iam_iam_stack_source" {